joelweiss/ChangeTracking/README.md

 //Will retrieve the original value of a property string originalCustNumber = trackable.GetOriginalValue(o => o.CustumerNumber);

-//Will retrieve a copy of the original value var originalOrder = trackable.GetOriginal();
+//Will retrieve a copy of the original item var originalOrder = trackable.GetOriginal();

 //Calling RejectChanges will reject all the changes you made, reset all properties to their original values and set ChangeTrackingStatus to Unchanged